MoarVM/MoarVM/3rdparty/libatomic_ops/doc/README.txt

 the val1 field.
 AO_double_t exists only if AO_HAVE_double_t
 is defined.

+Please note that AO_double_t (and AO_stack_t) variables should be properly aligned (8-byte alignment on 32-bit targets, 16-byte alignment on 64-bit ones) otherwise the behavior of a double-wide atomic primitive might be undefined (or an assertion violation might occur) if such a misaligned variable is passed (as a reference) to the primitive.
+Global and static variables should already have proper alignment automatically but automatic variables (i.e. located on the stack) might be misaligned because the stack might be word-aligned (e.g. 4-byte stack alignment is the default one for x86).
+Luckily, stack-allocated AO variables is a rare case in practice.

 ORDERING CONSTRAINTS:

 Each operation name also includes a suffix that specifies the associated